nadahkhaledd/create_ontology_using_CSV_in_Java/README.md

 # create_ontology_using_data_by_CSV_in_Java

 ### Problem definition
-- Create an ontology to be used for semantics by getting raw data from CSV files.
+- Create an ontology to be used for semantics by getting raw data from CSV files by the use of Java programming language.

 ### Input
 - CSV Files